 In short, the Corporations Code sets forth a duty to account to the partnership for the use of its property and information, and to avoid competing with or representing parties adverse to the partnership.
-The fiduciary duty does not include any obligation that requires a law partner to shade advice to the client or that creates an intolerable risk that a partner would do so.
+The Supreme Court should address whether this fiduciary duty includes any obligation that requires a law partner to shade advice to the client or that creates an intolerable risk that a partner would do so.

 The duty of care among partners is similarly narrow: "A partner's duty of care to the partnership and the other partners in the conduct and winding up of the partnership business is limited to refraining from engaging in grossly negligent or reckless conduct, intentional misconduct or a knowing violation of law."
 Cal.
-Corp.
-Code § 16404(c).
+Corp. $Code \S 16404(c)$.
 A partner does not violate a duty or obligation "merely because the partner's conduct furthers the partner's own interest."
 (Cal.
 Corp.
 Code § 16404(e) (emphasis added).)